mdouze/virtual_vs_template/README.md

 | 1M   | +2.87 % | +1.77 % | -7.25 % | -0.95 % | +6.69 % | +13.74 % | -0.92 % | +0.06 % |
 | 10M  | +10.49 % | +0.45 % | -8.17 % | -7.76 % | +0.02 % | +13.42 % | -0.21 % | -0.13 % |

-Here it is obvious that the problem is largely fixed by the link-time optimization.
+- the problem is largely fixed by the link-time optimization.

+- in fact virtual functions are often faster than templates...
+Again hard to interpret